The IRS only audited 0.6% of individual tax returns from the 2016 tax year. That means that for 2016, your chance of being audited was 1 in 160.

 If, at that point, the 2nd explanation is still not sufficient to satisfy the IRS’ request, then the return might be transferred to a local office for further review of the taxpayer’s return.

-What If the Taxpayer Doesn’t Respond to Any Letters?
+What Happens if the Taxpayer Doesn’t Respond to Any Letters?

 Typically, you have 30 days after receiving an IRS letter to respond.